 A: The best advice I can give to someone looking to promote and grow a product is to build an audience.
 Building an audience is the best way to profitably and consistently promote a product.
 Laura Roeder’s Edgar grew to $100K in monthly recurring revenue in just 11 months thanks to the audience she built up at LKR Social Media.

 Countless entrepreneurs have used audiences to promote and sell products successfully.
-A few that come to mind off the bat include Rand Fishkin of Moz, John Lee Dumas of Entrepreneur on Fire, Neil Patel and Hiten Shah of KISSmetrics, Justin Jackson of Build and Launch, Joel Gascoigne of Buffer, Pat Flynn of Smart Passive Income, Amy Hoy of 30X500 and Freckle, and more.
+A few that come to mind off the bat include Rand Fishkin of Moz, John Lee Dumas of Entrepreneur on Fire, Hiten Shah of KISSmetrics, Justin Jackson of Build and Launch, Joel Gascoigne of Buffer, Pat Flynn of Smart Passive Income, Amy Hoy of 30X500 and Freckle, and more.

 Each of these entrepreneurs focused on building an audience first.
 Then, promoting their products and growing them was a piece of cake.
 All it takes to build an audience is a blog, good content, and effective content promotion.
 Start building your audience today.